Hello 2019! Time To Get Started.

 What will 2019 bring?
 After a slow December, we’ve already seen a lot of new listings hit the market.
 About 175 so far in the last week.
 A lot of those are new construction as developers sat on inventory in Q4 waiting to list until now hoping they could put the bad second half of 2018 behind them.
 There’s now a total of about 1200 total listings on the market which is about double what we saw in January 2018 (at the end of the month).
 While on paper inventory is up, in our experience, for many of our buyers inventory is either not up for the type of home or it is up, but what is available, isn’t good.
 So great homes can still sell fast, and sell for more than asking.

-Given 2018 was funky, what should you do in 2019?
+Given 2018 was funky, what should you expect and what should you do in 2019?
 This is what we’d advise friends over beers or coffee:

 Planning on buying this year?
 In our experience it’ll take you 2 to 4 months from when you actively start looking to getting in your new home.
 Unlike past years, you’ll likely only write 1 or 2 offers instead of the 3-5 offers you would have to write in a hot market.
 And you’ll be able to write an offer with an inspection contingency and financing contingency, which is really nice.

 We typically see the most new listings in April, May and June, though this wasn’t true last year!
 I expect in 2019 that sellers will be trying to get on the market sooner rather than later.
 So I’d start looking now, as you never know when your dream home is going to come up.
 To get prepared: